 Active Military: State and federal laws empower military personnel to terminate leases for duty or reassignments (FS § 83.682), (SCRA).

-Uninhabitable Living Conditions: Florida enforces leases and its habitability laws; therefore, Tenants hold landlords accountable to the lease since they:
+Uninhabitability: Florida enforces leases and its habitability laws; therefore, tenants hold landlords accountable to the lease since they:

 - Issue a seven-day notice to fix habitability violations or terminate the lease.